Bab Ballads: Early history

 For ten years Gilbert wrote articles and poems for Fun, of which he was also the drama critic.
-Gilbert's first column "cannot now be identified" (Stedman 1996, p.
-11).
-The first known contribution is a drawing titled "Some mistake here" on page 56 of the issue for 26 October 1861 (Plumb 2004, p.
-499).
+Gilbert's first column "cannot now be identified".
+The first known contribution is a drawing titled "Some mistake here" on page 56 of the issue for 26 October 1861.
 Some of Gilbert's early work for the journal remains unidentified because many pieces were unsigned.
 The earliest pieces that Gilbert himself considered worthy to be collected in The Bab Ballads started to appear in 1865, and then much more steadily from 1866 to 1869.

 The series takes its title from the nickname "Bab", which is short for "baby".
 It may also be a homage to Charles Dickens's pen name "Boz".
-Gilbert did not start signing his drawings "Bab" regularly until 1866, and he did not start calling the poems The Bab Ballads until the first collected edition was published in 1869.
+Gilbert did not start signing his drawings "Bab" regularly until 1866, and he did not start calling the poems "Bab Ballads" until the first collected edition was published in 1869.
 From then on his new poems in Fun were captioned "The Bab Ballads".

 Gilbert also started numbering the poems, with "Mister William" (published 6 February 1869) as No. 60.
 However, it is not certain which poems Gilbert considered to be Nos.
 1–59.
-Ellis counts backwards, including only those poems with drawings, and finds that the first "Bab Ballad" was "The Story of Gentle Archibald" (Ellis 1970, p.
-13).
+Ellis counts backwards, including only those poems with drawings, and finds that the first Bab Ballad was "The Story of Gentle Archibald".
 However, Gilbert did not include "Gentle Archibald" in his collected editions, while he did include several poems published earlier than that.
 Nor did Gilbert limit the collected editions to poems with illustrations.

-By 1870 Gilbert's output of "Bab Ballads" had started to tail off considerably, corresponding to his rising success as a dramatist.
-The last poem that Gilbert himself considered to be a "Bab Ballad", "Old Paul and Old Tim," appeared in Fun in January 1871.
+By 1870 Gilbert's output of Bab Ballads had started to tail off considerably, corresponding to his rising success as a dramatist.
+The last poem that Gilbert himself considered to be a Bab Ballad, "Old Paul and Old Tim," appeared in Fun in January 1871.
 In the remaining forty years of his life Gilbert made only a handful of verse contributions to periodicals.
 Some posthumous editions of The Bab Ballads have included these later poems, although Gilbert did not.